 You should also consider all the fees and extras that come along with buying a home, as well as the process leading up to your big purchase.
 We’re talking things like realtor fees, property taxes, home insurance policies, loan-application fees, appraisal fees, home inspection fees, moving expenses, immediate repairs, and doc preparation fees.
 So many fees!

 When the dust settles on this financial calculus, all those extras might equal as much as your down payment.
-So now comes the hard part: saving.
-If you’re more of a paycheck-to-paycheck kind of person, Dan Ariely has some spot-on budgeting tricks backed by science if you need some inspo (and motivation!) to save.

 Figure out how much you can afford